Dinner Party Stakes: Modern era

 Champions of many eras are among the Dixie's winners.
 Ten winners or runners-up have won the Eclipse Award or Champion, the latest being Paradise Creek in 1994.
 Other Dixie Stakes Champions include Sky Classic (1992), Bowl Game (1978), Fort Marcy (1970), Turbo Jet II (1964), Assault (1947), Armed (1946), Whirlaway (1942), Sarazen (1925), Duke of Magenta (1878), and Tom Ochiltree (1875).

 The winner of the Dixie Stakes is presented with one of the most revered trophies in American thoroughbred horseracing, a replica of the oldest trophy in North America, the Annapolis Subscription Plate.
 That replica, "The Dungannon Bowl", is a perpetual trophy given annually to the winner of the Dixie Stakes, the oldest stakes race run in Maryland and the Mid-Atlantic states.

 Run for many years as the Dixie Handicap, in 1965 it was raced in two divisions at a mile and a half.
 Or et Argent won the first division in a course record time of 2:30.20.
 A few minutes later, Flag won the second division, beating Or et Argent's record with a clocking of 2:29.00.

 The 2018 edition of the race was run on dirt due to a heavy front of rain over Pimlico, and was downgraded to a Gr.III for the running.
 Fire Away, a half-brother to stallion Mr. Speaker, won the race.

+The event was downgraded in 2023 to Grade III.

+The 2024 edition of the Dinner Party Stakes was run on a very soggy track and resulted in a very slow winning time.